 As a sales manager, you have to treat the sales team just like how you treat customers.
-You have to hire capable, organised individuals who possess excellent learning power in your team.
+You have to hire capable, organized individuals who possess excellent learning power in your team.
 You have to build trust and get the input of the team on decisions most often.
 Ask for their feedback and make sure that they succeed.
-If you put efforts in making the team grow, the salespeople will work for the success of you and the company.
+If you put the effort into making the team grow, the salespeople will work for the success of you and the company.

 Treat the sales team just the way you would treat your customers.

-The book gives insight to lead generation, sales systems, and earning predictable revenue.
-Here are the main takeaways from Predictable Revenue,
+As you have seen in the Predictable Revenue book summary, the book gives insight to lead generation, sales systems and earning predictable revenue.
+Here are the main takeaways,

 1. To create predictable revenue, you must carry out lead generation.